skip-mev/pob/spec.md

 **Good MEV** refers to the value that validators can extract while contributing positively to the blockchain ecosystem.
 This typically includes activities that enhance network efficiency, maintain fairness, and align incentives with the intended use of the system.
+Examples of good MEV include:

 * **Back-running**: Validators can place their own transactions immediately after a profitable transaction, capitalizing on the changes caused by the